 - How to be better placed to liaise effectively with other professionals on financial issues

-This seminar provides an integrated conceptual backdrop both for the financially / economic dimensions of systematic business management and for understanding the nature of financial statements.
+This training course provides an integrated conceptual backdrop both for the financially / economic dimensions of systematic business management and for understanding the nature of financial statements.

 Who Should Attend?

-This GLOMACS online training seminar is a ‘must’ for:
+This GLOMACS online training course is a ‘must’ for: